coverclock/com-diag-hazer/README.md

 * QZSS - 193..200
 * BeiDou - 201..235

-There is currently no know or proposed satellite identifiers for Galileo.
+There is currently no defined or proposed satellite identifiers for Galileo.

 # Devices